abraunegg/onedrive/docs/usage.md

 1. **Sidebar registration** — The client automatically registers the OneDrive folder as a “special place” within the sidebar of Nautilus (GNOME) or Dolphin (KDE).
 2. **Custom folder icon** — The client applies a OneDrive-specific icon to the synchronisation directory where supported by the installed icon theme.
-3. **GUI Notifications** — The client (when compiled with `--enable-notifications`) will send notifications to the GUI when important events occur.
-4. **Recycle Bin** — The client (when configured with `use_recycle_bin = "true"`) will use your Display Manager Recycle Bin for online deletions that are actioned locally.

-This behaviour is controlled by the configuration option:
+Sidebar registration and custom folder icon behaviour is controlled by the configuration option:
 ```text
 display_manager_integration = "true"
 ```